ten-protocol/ten-documentation/docs/tutorials-examples/SealedBidAuctions.md

 By leveraging TEN's privacy features, this Sealed Bid Auction ensures true bid secrecy until the auction concludes.
 The highest bid and bidder remain hidden throughout the auction, only being revealed through an event when the auction ends.
 This provides a fair, tamper-resistant, and truly private bidding process.

 Find the complete contract & frontend here: [https://github.com/ten-protocol/sample-applications/tree/main/Sealed%20Bid%20Auctions]

+## **Auction Mechanics**

+- Bidders submit encrypted bids during the auction period.
+- Each bid is kept secret from other participants and even the auctioneer.
+- The highest bid and bidder remain hidden until the auction concludes.
+- After the auction ends, the highest bid and winner are revealed only to the auctioneer through an event.
+- Losing bidders can withdraw their bids.